SkyCooper/CountryFlagsInfo/README.md

         |----index.html
         |----script.js
+        |----CountryInformation.gif
         |----img
         |----readme.md

 ### Overview
-I mastered HTML, CSS and Javascript features in this project.
+I mastered HTML, CSS and Javascript fetch API features in this project.
 You can see the visual representation of the website above.

+🔥 You can use [REST COUNTRIES API ](https://restcountries.com/) for your app.